ReaThomas/Assignment-Frontend-Quiz-Wedding-Company/README.md

 - TailwindCSS for styling and utility-first design.
 - TypeScript for type safety and better developer experience.

+## Key Features Implemented

+- Fully functional quiz interface with multiple-choice questions.
+- Dynamic progress bar to indicate quiz completion.
+- Responsive design for mobile, tablet, and desktop devices.
+- Light and dark theme support.
+- Custom animations for quiz transitions and interactions.
+- Form validation using React Hook Form and Zod.
+- Accessible UI components using Radix UI.

+## Assumptions Made

+- The quiz consists of multiple-choice questions only.
+- Users can navigate through questions sequentially.
+- The application does not require backend integration for quiz data.
+- The design follows a minimalistic and modern approach.

+## Time Spent on the Assignment

+- Approximately **11 hours** were spent on the assignment, including:
+  - **3 hours** for setting up the project and configuring dependencies.
+  - **5 hours** for implementing the quiz functionality and UI components.
+  - **3 hours** for styling, animations, and testing.

 ## Prerequisites

 Ensure you have the following installed: